Resilient Lands Program

 Hutley Drive, Lennox Head

-Ballina Shire Council has received $210,000 to boost local housing options.
+We have provided $210,000 to Ballina Shire Council to boost local housing options.
 This funding is for 3 projects, including: progressing housing opportunities with Homes NSW; studies to help recommend ways of improving feasibility of development in Ballina; and to help fast-track the planning and design of much needed medium-density housing on council-owned land at Hutley Drive, Lennox Head.

-Our support will ensure homes are built on flood-resilient land.
+Our support ensures homes are built on flood-resilient land.
 It's a key step towards unlocking housing potential in Ballina and encouraging investment in centrally located homes, directly supporting the Ballina Shire Housing Strategy's goal of housing local workers.

 Saddle Road Precinct at Brunswick Heads